tlswg/tls13-spec/draft-ietf-tls-tls13.md

 to the ContentType field before encryption.
 Implementations MUST set the padding octets to all zeros before encrypting.

-Application Data records may contain a zero-length fragment.content if the sender desires.
-This permits generation of plausibly-sized cover traffic in contexts where the presence or absence of activity may be sensitive.
+Application Data records MAY contain a zero-length fragment.content if the sender desires.
+This permits generation of plausibly-sized cover traffic in contexts where the presence or absence of activity might be sensitive.
 Implementations MUST NOT send Handshake or Alert records that have a zero-length fragment.content.
+While there are legitimate reasons to send Application Data records with zero-length content, implementations that do not track such empty records could be unable to identify a denial of service attack that uses them.

 The padding sent is automatically verified by the record protection
 mechanism: Upon successful decryption of a TLSCiphertext.fragment,